reese-grimsley/tsn_sandbox/README.md

 Each endpoint is an Intel NUC (**NUC11TNHv5**) running stock **Ubuntu 20.04 LTS**.
 They each have an Intel **i225-LM** Ethernet NICs (Network Interface Card) for hardware timestamping, queue management for QoS, and a few other TSN capabilities.

 The switch is a Belden/Hirschmann **BRS40-8TX** managed layer 2 switch for industrial applications (which we'll refer to as the 'switch' or 'TSN switch').
-During the development of this codebase, it was running HiOS 8.7.02-S.
+Your mileage may vary for other brands of switches as they do not necessarily implement all of the same standards.
+During the development of this codebase, it was running HiOS 8.7.02-S. To date, we have almost solely used the GUI for modifying switch configurations, although it appears to be missing a few minor features related to TSN's TDMA-style traffic shaping that the CLI *does* offer.

 Please find a few additional notes on the hardware capabilities and constraints in <TODO!>.